Community-AI-VC/main/README.md

-# Toward a AI-enabled VC Fund
+# AI-enabled VC

 </br>

-Building an AI for startup pitch evaluation and dialog-driven pitch shaping, to support startup founders and potential investors, and build our community.
+We're building an AI for startup pitch evaluation and dialog-driven pitch shaping, to support founders, investors, and the startup community.

 Read more about it here: https://github.com/Community-AI-VC/